Codeception/Codeception/docs/09-Data.md

 ## Manual Cleanup

 You could possibly create records at the begining of test and delete them afterwards.
 This is cool option if you don't have shared data between tests.
 But you shouldn't put any code into your test file.
-Because test files are parsed two times: for analisys and execution, this may lead to unpredictable results.
+Because test files are parsed two times: for analysis and execution, this may lead to unpredictable results.
 So, you should specify when do you want your code to be executed.
-It's a good idea to create data before the analisys and remove data after the test is finished.
+It's a good idea to create data before the analysis and remove data after the test is finished.
 Use the special methods `running()` and `preload()` of `$scenario` object to determine the current object state.

 ``` php
 <?php